 The costumes are well done for a Hallmark Channel made for television movie and there are some nice historical touches.
 The film is unrated, but most would find the film to be suitable for children of all ages, (Dove awards the Dove “Family-Approved” Seal to the movie, for all ages) but younger children may not be interested.
 Despite their financial strife and difficult past, the movie makes you long to be a member of the Basset family; they are good, real and filled with love.

-The film is available to stream and on DVD, and comes highly recommended for any day of the year that you want to watch a wholesome family period drama.
-You can watch the trailer here.
+It’s also on DVD, and comes highly recommended for any day of the year that you want to watch a wholesome family period drama.

 An Old Fashioned Thanksgiving (2008) is based on Louisa May Alcott’s story of the same title which you can read here.
 It was originally published as part of Aunt Jo’s Scrap-Bag, a collection of short stories that she wrote mostly for children, more than a decade after she first published the classic Little Women.